Welcome aboard Sailing Dog House!

 About our vessel: 1981 Newport 28

-Back in 2022, we purchased a used project sailboat during university.
+When we were in university back in 2022, we purchased a used project sailboat.
 Our goal was to refit her and learn the ropes of sailing from the inside out.
 We eventually plan to circumnavigate the world on a custom-built boat of our own; The Dog House is the vital stepping stone that will help us turn that dream into a reality.

 | Hull Type: | Fin w/spade rudder |